Varoom 25 – The Empathy Issue

 Each issue, Marian Bantjes delivers a uniquely crafted double-page image, a beautifully rendered material-thought.
 For our Empathy issue, Bantjes creates an unsettling, moving needlepoint work made of My Little Pony ‘hair’ – Lost Child.
 Our other regular contributor, Paul Davis, suggests The New Empathy could be really great – the work, the clients, the collaboration.
 Or, it could all go a bit Bono.

-Varoom 25 is available from good book stores and the AOI shop.
+Varoom 25 is available from and the AOI shop.
 64 pages of great images and insightful comment.
 Empathsise.